sunnysong14/SoftwareEffortEstimation/README.md

 Author of code:
 Liyan Song, Southern University of Science and Technology, China.

-The code requires the following Matlab libraries, which can be downloaded under the paid Matlab licenses:
+The code only requires basic Matlab libraries, which can all be downloaded with a purchased Matlab licenses.